Reviews Monitoring

 Track Every Review Before It Impacts Your Revenue

-A single negative review on Amazon can decrease conversions by up to 30%.
-Monitoring reviews across Google, Amazon, Trustpilot, Yelp, and dozens of niche platforms requires collecting data at a scale that triggers rate limits and IP blocks.
-Databay's rotating proxies let you monitor every review about your brand and your competitors — from any location, on any platform, without interruption.
+A single bad review on Amazon can cut conversions by up to 30%.
+Monitoring reviews across Google, Amazon, Trustpilot, Yelp, and dozens of niche platforms means collecting data at a scale that trips rate limits and IP blocks.
+Databay's rotating proxies let you monitor every review about your brand and your competitors, from any location, on any platform, without interruption.

 Geo-Targeting